wadpac/GGIR/docs/CONTRIBUTING.md

 (PR)](https://github.com/wadpac/GGIR/pulls).

 For example, you may be able to provide feedback on or all of the
-follwoing: - Code functionality - Code clarity - Documentation clarity
+following: - Code functionality - Code clarity - Documentation clarity

 To peer-review a PR, please: - Leave a comment in a PR to express your interest in peer-reviewing it. - Vincent will then add you as a